google/exposure-notifications-server/terraform/README.md

     $ export PROJECT_ID="<value-from-above>"
     ```

-1. Decide whether or not to use Cloud Build Triggers.
+1. (Optional) Decide to use Cloud Build Triggers.
 If you do, every push to
     master on the GitHub repo containing the exposure server code will trigger a
     new deployment.
 To enable this: